joshbegley/nyt-latest/README.md

 `Get live results and maps from the 2025 Jersey City mayoral runoff election in New Jersey. `\
 https://nytimes.com/interactive/2025/12/02/us/elections/results-jersey-city-mayor-runoff.html

-**Prosecutors Drop Charges in Savage 1993 Murder of Mother Near Buffalo**\
+**Prosecutors Drop Charges Against Man Jailed for 25 Years in 1993 Murder**\
-`James Pugh, one of two men originally convicted in the killing, had already spent 25 years in prison.
-He said all along that he was innocent.`\
+`James Pugh, one of two men originally convicted in the savage killing of Deborah Meindl near Buffalo, said all along that he was innocent.`\
 https://nytimes.com/2025/12/02/nyregion/tonawanda-murder-charges-dropped-james-pugh.html

 **2025 NFL Simulator: Updated playoff picture and projected draft order after Week 13 results**\